-When we provide our customers with our comprehensive water quality testing services, we use cutting-edge tools and methods to extract samples and then send them for extensive analysis.
+When we provide our customers with our comprehensive water quality testing services, we use cutting-edge tools and methods to extract samples and then send them to a laboratory for extensive analysis.
 At Guardian Angel Inspections, we can quickly diagnose water quality problems and find out exactly what types of water quality problems your property has.

 Many American homeowners are using hard water or water that contains high concentrations of mineral particles.
 Although most of these particles are harmless and some minerals are even beneficial to the human body, hard water can shorten the life of your water-based equipment by as much as 30%.
-Hard water may seem a minor problem at first glance, but it can degrade the performance of washing machines, dishwashers, coffee makers, and other water-based equipment.
+Hard water may seem like a minor problem at first glance, but it can degrade the performance of washing machines, dishwashers, coffee makers, water heaters, and other water-based equipment.